 She says these days, indigenous women who are trafficked don't necessarily fear for their safety, nor are fear tactics always used.
 “The trafficking of indigenous women and girls is conducted very differently,” says Redsky.
 “The victims are ‘trauma-bonding’ with their traffickers.”

 Redsky says "trauma bonding" is less like fear and more like a strong sense of loyalty: “Traffickers are becoming fathers and husbands to their victims,” explains Redsky.

 In the case of Kimmy, it was her own sister.

-Children and youth with Fetal Alcohol Spectrum Disorder (FASD) or learning disabilities are also at-risk of being pimped out to bring in money or material goods for the family, says Roos.
+Children and youth with Fetal Alcohol Spectrum Disorder (FASD) or learning disabilities are also at risk of being pimped out to bring in money or material goods for the family, says Roos.

 Roos says poverty can be a big factor in the sexual exploitation of children by family members or friends.
 And the children are getting younger and younger.
-Her research revealed that at the community level, girls as young as 10 to 11 years old are being pimped out.
+Her research revealed that at the community level, girls as young as 10 or 11 years old are being pimped out.

 “The demand is seeking younger and younger girls—that's an extreme sexual fetish,” says Roos.

 “What we know about human trafficking in Canada is that traffickers will gain financially more for an underage girl than they will for an adult woman,“ says Redsky.
-When they hit their early 20s, girls are not considered as valuable to traffickers anymore, but those who remain in the industry face serious risks as well.
+When they hit their early 20s, girls are not considered as valuable to traffickers anymore, and those who remain in the industry face serious risks as well.

 “My granny used to work too,” says Kimmy.
-And now Kimmy's own daughter is involved in prostitution in northern Ontario as well.
+And now Kimmy's own daughter is involved in prostitution in Northern Ontario as well.